 Soil Shrinkage and Your Foundation

-What Every Homeowner Should Know About Soil Shrinkage and How Ram Jack of Texas Can Help
+What Every Homeowner Should Know About Soil Shrinkage and How Ram Jack Texas - Houston Can Help

 Did you know that a lack of moisture can be just as damaging to your home’s foundation as excessive moisture?
 It’s true.
 When the soil beneath your home dries out, it shrinks, which can lead to the formation of gaps between the soil and your foundation.
 Over time, the foundation settles into the empty space, causing the formation of cracks as well as an uneven foundation surface.
 Eventually, soil shrinkage may even lead to flooding, as heavy rain or runoff can fill the newly created gap with water and seep into the basement.